ds5678/Better-Fuel-Management/README.md

 2. Download the latest version of `RadialMenuUtilities.dll` from the [releases page](https://github.com/ds5678/RadialMenuUtilities/releases)
 3. Download the latest version of `KeyboardUtilities.dll` from the [releases page](https://github.com/ds5678/KeyboardUtilities/releases).
 4. Download the latest version of `Better-Fuel-Management.dll` from the [releases page](https://github.com/ds5678/Better-Fuel-Management/releases).
+5. Download the latest version of `ModSettings.dll` from the [releases page](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-5. Move `RadialMenuUtilities.dll`, `KeyboardUtilities.dll`, and `Better-Fuel-Management.dll` into the Mods folder in your TLD install directory
+6. Move `RadialMenuUtilities.dll`, `KeyboardUtilities.dll`, `ModSettings.dll`, and `Better-Fuel-Management.dll` into the Mods folder in your TLD install directory

 ## Future